 1. Get Specific

 “Lose weight” is a pretty bad New Year’s resolution.
 “Lose 10 pounds by March 1” is much better.
 “Having specific and measurable goals will lead to success, because the goals are attainable,” notes psychotherapist Christina Steinorth.
 After all, it’s easier to make progress when you know you are making progress.
 Other examples: “Work out for 30 minutes three times a week.”
 “Call home every Sunday.”
 “Throw more TDs than picks.”
-(We’re looking at you, Mark Sanchez.)
+(We’re looking at you, Eli Manning.)

 2. Think Small